 Danielle joined BUILD Metro DC in the Fall of 2020 and serves as the hub of all development operations for the Metro DC team.
 This includes, but is not limited to helping to manage fundraising, coordinating social media/communication, and supporting the Executive Director.
 Danielle’s background is in events and fundraising, having worked both for political agencies and education nonprofits.
 She has always had a passion for youth empowerment and an entrepreneurial mindset, believing in the power of education as a pathway to closing the opportunity gap in underserved communities.
 Danielle graduated from the University of Delaware with a B.A. in International Relations, with a focus in diplomacy and political communication.

 Itzel is a first-generation Chicana who recently earned a BA in Sociology from the University of California, Merced.
-In recent years, Itzel have worked with youth in various roles.
+In recent years, Itzel has worked with youth in various roles.
 This is where she grew her passion for mentorship and community empowerment.
 Itzel believes that if we provide guidance and resources to empower our youth, it would better everyone’s future.
 Itzel’s at BUILD because she truly believes in keeping our students in the center.
 Itzel also spends her time being a dog mom, traveling, and creating.

 Raised in East Oakland, Jasmine graduated high school from Lionel Wilson Prep as a BUILD student.
 Throughout high school Jasmine spent a lot of her time volunteering at a variety of organizations, such as OUSD and The Red Cross.
 Jasmine attended Holy Names University, where she received her Bachelor’s in Business marketing in 2018 and her Master’s in business administration in 2019.
 Throughout her college experience she continued volunteering with different organizations and often remembered about BUILD and the knowledge and benefits it brought her.
 Jasmine greatly believes in the BUILD program and the doors it can open for students, which is why she decided to come back to the organization and work with high school freshmen and sophomores.
-As the program associate for Oakland Jasmine is regularly visiting our partner schools.
+As the Bay Area Program Manager Jasmine is regularly visiting our partner schools.
 She attends class sessions to work directly with our 9th and 10th grade students preparing them for showcases and ensuring they are receiving the most from the BUILD program.

 Jasmine strives to provide students with the same benefits BUILD provided for her.
 She loves to get to know our BUILD students closely and aspires to be a positive influence in their life.